apereo/cas/docs/cas-server-documentation/mfa/YubiKey-Authentication.md

 Registration records may be tracked inside a JSON file, provided the file path is specified in CAS settings.
 See [review this guide](../configuration/Configuration-Properties.html#yubikey) for more info.

-The JSON structure is a simple map of user id to yubikey public id representing any particular device:
+The JSON structure is a map of user id to yubikey public id representing any particular device:

 ```json
 {